MaxBenets/MaxBenets/README.md

+> Beware of bugs in the above code; I have only proved it correct, not tried it.

 # Hello, World!
 My name is Maksym!

 ### I am a front-end developer from Lviv.
 Developing web pages of React and Redux.
 Previously developed on Vue.
 I like development, games and anime.